Storm Highway by Dan Robinson

 Posted at 2:14PM:

-Still looks like a possible storm photography day tomorrow, albeit a very iffy one.
+Still looks like a possible storm chase day tomorrow, albeit a very iffy one.
 The upper flow is forecast to just barely be overtop of the best surface features (dryline bulge and good moisture).
-A slight change in the position of the upper and surface features could either mean a great storm photography day or a total bust.
+A slight change in the position of the upper and surface features could either mean a great storm chase day or a total bust.
 Beyond that, Friday has some potential in central Oklahoma - then things really shut down over the weekend, with good moisture retreating well to the south.
-In all likelihood, I'll be heading home after Friday's expedition.
+In all likelihood, I'll be heading home after Friday's chase.

 Posted at 11:47AM: